NexClipper/nexclipper.github.io/docs/installation.md

 ![img](../static/img/nc-welcome.png)

-NexClipper is similar to a Kubernetes cluster, but with a different concept, it works based on a logical group called a Cluster where a separate NexClipper Product is installed.
-Follow these steps for issuing API KEY mapped to your account.
+NexClipper is similar to Kubernetes cluster, but with a different concept.
+It works based on a logical group called a Cluster where a separate NexClipper Suite is installed.
+Follow these steps to issue API KEY mapped to your account.

 Type a Cluster Name.
-The Cluster Name is the value shown in the list and is the input value for the user to distinguish the cluster.
+The Cluster Name is a value shown in the list and is an input value for the user to distinguish the cluster.

 ![img](../static/img/nc-create-zone.png)

-Select the target platform or infrastructure to provision.
+Select a target platform or infrastructure to provision.

 :::info
 Currently, only Kubernetes clusters are supported.
 We will also provide a Baremetal, Instance, or Laptop environment and a Public Cloud environment.